|

 Given the story of Cash & Co (see below), the CCC is a golfing odyssey that intends to honour three golfers for their their daring, wits, fortitude, courage, endurance and skill.
 Rather than construct a format for teams of three (which is a difficult number in golf), the CCC is structured with an individual format and we will have a pairs and a singles category to determine who the three CCC Champions are each year.

 To establish the three winners, we run a singles and a pairs division.
 For the pairs division, all players are paired with a mate and the combined total of their points scored over three days are their pairs result.
-In the event that the individual winner is also one of the winning pairs team, only two winners will be declared champions for that year.
-There are no countbacks or playoffs, so if there is a tie in either the pairs or the singles event, all tied players are declared the champions for that year.
-This means we can have anything from two to sixteen CCC Champions in any given year.
+In the event that the individual winner is also one of the winning pairs team, then the next highest-ranked individual score is the individual winner so we have three Champions for the event.
+If there are ties then countbacks will be used to determine the winners.
 The CCC will count for points in the BRG Player of the Year (POY) title with POY points allocated for finishing positions in the individual CCC event.

 Special Rules for the CCC